Connect With Us

 4. Colour and Tone Accuracy

-Have you ever taken a photo with your smartphone and thought the colors looked nothing like those in front of you?
-Maybe it was way too orange or a bit too blue.
-Professional photographers understand that lighting sources can vary.
-Even “white” light sources can be warmer or cooler depending on the material.
-This is referred to as the “temperature” of lighting.
 In the Smartphone example below, you can see that the kitchen cabinets look yellowish and dingy, thanks to the surrounding warm light source in the kitchen, even though the cabinets are actually bright and white.
-Thanks to post-processing softwares and white balancing tools, not to mention professional camera gear, temperatures in real estate photos can be corrected and look more like the Professional example below.
-No matter what light sources are available within a property, your professional property photographer should be able to display the much more accurate colour of cabinets, floors, and walls of space.
+Post-processing software, white balancing tools, and professional camera gear allow for the correction of temperatures in real estate photos.
+Hence, the final images will look more like the Professional example below.
+No matter what light sources are available within a property, your professional property photographer should be able to display the accurate colour of cabinets, floors, and walls of a space.

 Smartphone Camera vs Professional HDR Photography Real Estate Property Before and After Comparison